ie03-aizu-2019/ie03project-spacea/README.md

   3. Highways detection

 ### How to use
-  1. Compile query.c with "-lm" option
+  1. Compile query.c with "-lm" option:
     ```
     gcc query.c -o query -lm
     ```
-  2. Run the program
+  2. Run the program:
     ```
     ./query
     ```